Ivanitas/Ivanitas/README.md

-- 👋 Hi, I’m @Ivanitas
+- 👋 Hi, I’m @Ivanitas.
+Call me ivan
 - 👀 I’m interested in becoming a front-end developer
 - 🌱 I’m currently learning in the University Of indonesia and majoring in Computer Science
 - 💞️ I’m looking to collaborate on making websites and other projects related to IT